BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 The idea of the transformer is to just rely on (self-)attention thus remove recurrency.
 This means that the model "sees" $$n$$ tokens to generate the $$(n+1)^\text{th}$$ token.
 Simple RNNs for predicting the next tokens only see the previous token and the hidden state which represents all the tokens before.
-But, as I discussed in previous articles, the information of the hidden state gets washed away over time and without attention there seem to be little control over the importance of certain tokens of the sequence.
+But, as I discussed in previous articles, the information of the hidden state gets washed away over time and without attention there seems to be little control over the importance of certain tokens of the sequence.

 The fundamental operation of the transformer, i.e. the attention mechanism, is implemented in its ``Head``.
 Let $$\mathbf{x}_0, \ldots, \mathbf{x}_{n-1} \in \mathbb{R}^{D \times 1}$$ be the $$n$$ tokens of a sequence.